moahmed-relisource/stm32-led-timer/README.md

 # stm32-led-timer

-It's a simple project of blinking two LEDs with a timer interrupt.
+It's a simple project of blinking two LEDs with a timer interrupt of 1 sec.
 These Two LEDs are connected to pin PA5 and PB14.

 You can find the interrupt handler function- *void HAL_TIM_PeriodElapsedCallback(TIM_HandleTypeDef * htim)* in the main.c file, which handles the GPIO toggle operation.